Alicia Keys: Early life, family and education

 Keys enrolled in the Professional Performing Arts School at the age of 12, where she took music, dance, and theater classes and majored in choir.
 In her preteen years, Keys and her bass-playing friend formed their first group, though neither "knew too much about how pop songs worked".
 Keys would continue singing, writing songs, and performing in musical groups throughout junior high and high school.
-She became an accomplished pianist, and after her classical-music teacher had nothing left to teach her, she began studying jazz at age 14.
+She became an accomplished pianist; according to some sources, after her classical-music teacher had nothing left to teach her, she began studying jazz at age 14 (this claim, however, was challenged by Keys's music teacher herself).
 Living in the "musical melting pot" city, Keys had already been discovering other genres of music, including soul music, hip hop, R&B, and taken affinity to artists like Marvin Gaye and Curtis Mayfield.
 Keen on dissecting music, Keys continued developing her songwriting and finding her own 'flow and style" through her exploration of the intricacies in different music.

 Keys spent more time in Harlem during her teenage years.
 She connected with the cultural and racial diversity in the neighborhood, where she expanded upon her musical exploration, and her character was also solidified.
 "Harlem raised me in a lot of ways," Keys remarked. "[It] taught me how to think fast, how to play the game ... taught me leadership, how to get out of bad situations when you need to, how to hold my own."
 During this period, she met her good friend who would later become her long-term collaborator and boyfriend Kerry Brothers Jr., also famously known as Krucial.